gridsmartercities/aws-lambda-decorators/README.md

 * The decorator takes a list of [Parameter](https://github.com/gridsmartercities/aws-lambda-decorators/blob/master/aws_lambda_decorators/classes.py#L111-L192) objects.
 * Each [Parameter](https://github.com/gridsmartercities/aws-lambda-decorators/blob/master/aws_lambda_decorators/classes.py#L111-L192) object requires a non-empty path to the parameter in the dictionary, and the name of the dictionary (func_param_name)
-* The parameter value is extracted and added as a kwarg to the lambda handler.
+* The parameter value is extracted and added as a kwarg to the lambda handler (or any other decorated function/method).
 * You can add the parameter to the handler signature, or access it in the handler through kwargs.
 * The name of the extracted parameter is defaulted to the last element of the path name, but can be changed by passing a (valid pythonic variable name) var_name
 * You can define a default value for the parameter in the [Parameter](https://github.com/gridsmartercities/aws-lambda-decorators/blob/master/aws_lambda_decorators/classes.py#L111-L192) or in the lambda handler itself.